mattseah17/restaurant-wishlist/README.md

    - Localized content and currency handling

 This tech stack and architecture provide a solid foundation for building a scalable, performant, and secure restaurant wishlist application.
 The choices made allow for rapid development and easy scaling as the user base grows, while also considering important non-functional aspects of the system.

+## Live Demo

+The application is deployed and can be accessed at: [https://melodic-sprite-9d8d21.netlify.app](https://melodic-sprite-9d8d21.netlify.app)